-I Am Drama: (i.e. 13, Dear Evan Hansen, High School Musical, School of Rock, Heathers, Mean Girls, Billy Elliot, Footloose, Spring Awakening)
+I Am Drama: (i.e. 13, Dear Evan Hansen, High School Musical, Newsies, School of Rock, Heathers, Aladdin, Mean Girls, Billy Elliot, Footloose, Spring Awakening)

 Session 5: July 16 – 27 (2 week) $650

-Drawn to the Stage: (i.e. Spongebob, Shrek, Aladdin, Anastasia, Lion King, Frozen, Tarzan, Adams Family, Spider Man, Turn off the Dark)
+Drawn to the Stage: (i.e. Spongebob, Shrek, Aladdin, Anastasia, Lion King, Frozen, Tarzan, Addams Family, Spider Man Turn off the Dark)

 Session 6: July 30 – Aug 10 (2 week) $650

-We are the World: (i.e. Fiddler on The Roof, West Side Story, Bronx Tales, The King and I, South Pacific, Flower Drum Song, Bollywood, Once on this Island, On Your Feet)
+We are the World: (i.e. Fiddler on The Roof, West Side Story, Bronx Tale, The King and I, South Pacific, Flower Drum Song, Bollywood, Once on this Island, On Your Feet)

 Session 7: Aug 13 – 17 (1 week) $340

-Let’s Put on a Show!: (i.e. famous composers: Oscar Hammerstein, Stephen Sondheim, Rodgers and Hart, Flaherty and Ahrens, Stephen Schwartz, Kander & Ebb, Jason Robert Brown)
+Let’s Put on a Show!: (i.e. famous composers: Oscar Hammerstein, Lin-Manuel Miranda, Stephen Sondheim, Rodgers and Hart, Flaherty and Ahrens, Stephen Schwartz, Kander & Ebb, Jason Robert Brown)

 How to register: